TezBaydu/Milestone-Project-2-Holiday/README.md

 1. Personality
     * Fed up of being stuck at home.
     * People who like travelling.
-    * Looking for something different to stay.
+    * Looking for somewhere different to stay.
 2. Lifestyle
     * Earnings could vary but enough to have a break away.
     * Families.